-Due to the rising rents, labour, and management costs in China, some brand owners and licensees have started to source footwear from OEMs or footwear solution service providers in Southeast Asia, where raw materials and labour costs are lower.
-Correspondingly, footwear solution service providers in Southeast Asian countries are expected to become increasingly competitive and may affect the market share of footwear solution service providers in China.
+Due to the rising rents, labour, and management costs in China, some brand owners and licensees have started to source footwear from OEMs or footwear design and development, production management and logistics management service providers in Southeast Asia, where raw materials and labour costs are lower.
+Correspondingly, footwear design and development, production management and logistics management service providers in Southeast Asian countries are expected to become increasingly competitive and may affect the market share of footwear design and development, production management and logistics management service providers in China.